Mokhwalee/Machine-Learning/README.md

 - **Naive Bayes**
   A probabilistic classifier based on Bayes' Theorem with strong independence assumptions.

-- **Random Forest**
-  An ensemble of decision trees that improves accuracy and reduces overfitting.

 - **Boosting Algorithms**
   Boosting is an ensemble learning technique that builds a strong predictive model by combining multiple weak learners (typically decision trees).
 It works sequentially, where each new model focuses on correcting the errors made by the previous ones.